ObsidianSeal/LethalCompanyMods/BepInEx-BepInExPack-5.4.2304/README.md

 This is the recommended way to install BepInEx on the game.

-1. Download and install [Thunderstore Mod Manager](https://www.overwolf.com/app/Thunderstore-Thunderstore_Mod_Manager) or [r2modman](https://for-the-king.thunderstore.io/package/ebkr/r2modman/)
+1. Download and install [Thunderstore Mod Manager](https://www.overwolf.com/app/Thunderstore-Thunderstore_Mod_Manager) or another compatible mod manager.
-2. Click **Install with Mod Manager** button on top of the page
+2. Click **Install with Mod Manager** button on top of the page.
-3. Run the game via the mod manager
+3. Run the game via the mod manager.

 ## Installation (manual)

-If you are installing this manually, do the following
+If you are installing this manually, do the following:

 1. Extract the archive into a folder. **Do not extract into the game folder.**
 2. Move the contents of `BepInExPack` folder into the game folder (where the game executable is located).
 3. Run the game.
 If everything runs correctly, you will see BepInEx console pop up on your desktop.
-4. Follow the game running instructions below:

-### Configuration

-No need to configure.
-Simply run the game.
-If everything is correct, you will see a console pop up.

 ## Useful links